The Rock Struggles To Contain His Excitement At Meeting A Childhood Hero

 A photo posted by therock (@therock) on

 In other news, The Rock has been named the sexiest man alive, according to People magazine.
-In addition to being the world’s highest-paid actor and one of the biggest influencers in showbiz today, the 44-year-old Central Intelligence actor also snatched the sexiest man alive title!
+In addition to being the world’s highest-paid actor and one of the biggest influencers in showbiz today, the 44-year-old Central Intelligence actor also snatched the sexiest man alive title.

 2016 was a huge year for Dwayne “The Rock” Johnson, who was recently named the highest-paid actor of the year.
 But 2017 has already started out to be an even bigger year for the iconic actor and former wrestler, as he is attached to at least three projects due to be released this year, including Fast 8, Baywatch, and Jumanji.